Undergraduate Admissions

 Transient Student

 A transient student must be returning to their home institution immediately following attendance at Tarleton State University.
-A transient application, $50 application fee and an official transcript or email from the current institution stating the student will be returning.
+A transient application and a $50 application fee is required.
 If a student chooses to continue enrollment at Tarleton State University after one semester, the student must submit a new transfer application and official transcripts from all schools previously attended before the student will be allowed to register for any subsequent semester.

 Academic Fresh Start